neomisule/MLHTechnicia/ui/readme.md

 - high contrast theme
 - dsylexia friendly fonts
 - voice chatbot activated on special keyword like Alexa (bonus : identify accent and answer in same accent)
+- Access to already built agents
+- Normal access to multi-modal roma with flexibility to choose any model which the user wants and agentic integration